Green Bonds, Climate Bonds, and other "green" financial services instruments are loans or investments that are used to finance "green" projects.

 "Green Bond" and "Climate Bond" offerings are proceeding at pace worldwide, however, questions are being raised as to the integrity and reliability of some so-called "green bonds".

-In October 2018 the United Kingdom Financial Conduct Authority started officially considering the question of just what "green" means in the financial sector, and on the other side of the world, the New Zealand Financial Markets Authority began a similar investigation in September 2019.
+In October 2018 the United Kingdom Financial Conduct Authority officially considered the question of just what "green" means in the financial sector, and reported in October 2019 that some "green" financial products were not materially different in exposure from other financial products not labelled "green".

 New EU laws on sustainability disclosure will be in force later in 2020, and recently the European Securities and Markets Authority (ESMA) has called for stronger regulation of green claims on "green" financial products.